-Refractory elements are important alloying additions in both nickel-base and ironnickel-base superalloys.
-They are responsible for the increased high temperature mechanical properties present in current superalloy systems.
+Refractory elements are important alloying additions in both nickel-base and iron-nickel-base superalloys.
+They are responsible for the increased high-temperature mechanical properties present in current superalloy systems.
+In this article, we’ll take a look at the role of niobium in superalloys.

 It has long been established that nickel-base and iron-nickel-base superalloys are “super” because they are strengthened by a dispersion of fine and coherent gamma-prime (y) and at times by gamma double-prime (y”) precipitates within the gamma (r) phase.
 These phases impart reasonably high tensile and creep strength at elevated temperatures while maintaining adequate ductility, fracture toughness, and fatigue properties.